SAP-samples/teched2022-DA262/exercises/ex3/README.md

 # Exercise 3 - Preparing Analytic Data Consumption via the Business Layer
-To create a reusable model for consumption in SAC, you will need to create a reporting model in the Business Layer.
-To this end, we create the relevant business entities and subsequently consume them in a *Consumption Model*.
+To create a reusable model for consumption in SAC, you will need to create a reporting model in the [Business Layer](https://help.sap.com/docs/SAP_DATA_WAREHOUSE_CLOUD/c8a54ee704e94e15926551293243fd1d/3829d46c48a44f1e94915054bd76b7b9.html).
+The Business Builder is the place to define how SAP Analytics Cloud shall see how data shall come together (here: sales data & car registration data), what parts of the data shall be exposed (here: what fields; but we could also e.g. define which hierarchies), which measures are offered and how they are calculated (here: sales figures, car registration figures and the market share as ratio of the two; conceptually also other complex calculations, currency configurations etc. could be configured here).

+In order to thus creat the "analytic view" of our data, we need to create the relevant business entities and subsequently consume them in a *Consumption Model*.
+The final artefact consumed by SAP Analytics Cloud will be a "Perspective", which is a use case-specific view of the consumption model.
+So let's get started then.
+These are the steps we are going to run through:

 - Creating Business Entities
     - [Exercise 3.1 - Create a Dimension for Product](#exercise-31---create-a-dimension-for-product)